thiendvse0252/Tea-ShoppingStore/README.md

 # Java Web Application

-A shopping web app which sells tea, Web users can view and search for the tea, add to cart and check out.
-The admin can manage the products in the store, manage user accounts <br>
+A shopping web app that sells tea, Web users can view and search for the tea, add to cart and check out.
+The admin can manage the products in the store, and manage user accounts <br>

-Description:<br>
-• Team Size: 2 <br>
-• My role: back-end<br>
+• Roles: back-end, manage source code repo<br>
-• Techs: JavaEE, JSP/Servlet, SQL Server, JDBC - MVC2 model
+• Techs: JavaEE, JSP/Servlet, SQL Server, JDBC, Apache Tomcat, Unit Test TDD, VCS
-• CRUD functionalities, login(database and google account), log out, check the captcha, add to cart, check out, payment(not complete yet).
+• CRUD functionalities, login(database and google account), log out, check the captcha, add to cart, check out, payment(not complete yet) - MVC 2 pattern

 Note: